 In case you’re confused, bronies are fans of My Little Pony: Friendship Is Magic.
 That’s right.
 Grown men and women (who are sometimes also called pegasisters) who love My Little Pony.

-Despite her ongoing battle against a chronic disease, nothing has stopped Barnard senior Brooke Azcuy from doing what she loves and pursuing her dreams.
-She now has her eyes set on the Olympics post-graduation.
+Nothing has stopped Barnard senior Brooke Azcuy from doing what she loves and pursuing her dreams, despite an ongoing battle with illness stemming from the MRSA outbreak of 2006.
+Having dealt with meningitis and Lyme Disease, among other conditions, Azcuy now has her eyes set on the Olympics post-graduation.

 What was your reaction after finding out you were named to the USA National Team for Modern Pentathlon?